Redocly/developer-portal-starter/developer-portal/for-shoppers/account/order-history/tracking-current-orders.md

 <img alt="current order on your fast dashboard" src="./images/tracking.png"/>

-You can find your tracking information in your Buyer Dashboard.
+You can find your tracking information in the [Fast Shopper Dashboard](https://fast.co).

 We automatically pull in tracking information from the seller, with a link to carrier tracking if available.
 You can find additional information on your order tracking at the carrier tracking link or by reaching out to the seller.